-April 22, 2021 – For cat owners, there’s nothing quite like accidently stepping on a hairball (technically known as trichobezoars for science and trivia geeks) in the middle of the night.
+April 27, 2023 – For cat owners, there’s nothing quite like accidentally stepping on a hairball (technical term – trichobezoar) in the middle of the night.
 If you’ve got a cat, you’ve got hairballs.

-Hairballs, obviously, form from hair swallowed as a cat grooms itself.
+Hairballs, as the name implies, form from hair swallowed as a cat grooms itself.
 Most of these undigested bits are eliminated in the litterbox, but nature has a backup plan in case that doesn’t work.
 Cats can regurgitate undigested fur wads too big to pass into the intestines; a safety mechanism to prevent blockage of the intestines.
 So, while hairballs/trichobezoars can be gross, they just come with the territory when living with cats.

 Here are 10 things you may not know (or may never want to know) about those lovely hairballs:

 - Slimy hairballs are a good thing.
 The moisture that encapsulates the hairball is a combination of mucus and digestive fluids that provide a smoother journey for the hairball up through the digestive tract.
 It makes regurgitation more comfortable for the cat!

 - Licking and grooming all the time is not a good thing.
 Overgrooming is a sign of anxiety in cats and may cause bald patches, skin sores and, yes, more hairballs.
 When cats lick themselves, they release endorphins, the happy chemicals in the brain.
 If a cat is stressed, overgrooming may be its way of self-comfort.
 A veterinary behaviorist can offer some helpful advice to calm your anxious cat.